Border crisis beginning to bring pain home for Americans

 That furor died down.

-But officials say the impacts from this new surge, which involves not only children but whole families, is going to be worse.
+But officials say the impact from this new surge, which involves not only children but entire families, is going to be worse.

-“This will be markedly different than 2014 and people don’t realize it yet,” one senior department person told The Washington Times.
+“This will be markedly different than 2014 and people don’t realize it yet,” one senior department official told The Washington Times.

 Homeland Security expects to nab more than 100,000 illegal immigrants at the border in March.
 Some will have come to the legal crossings demanding entry even though they lack visas.
 But most will sneak across the border, often in large groups and in remote areas, overwhelming the Border Patrol agents patrolling the line.